-- · a comprehensive package of information prior to each Board and committee meeting; - an overview of the Trust's business at regular Board meetings from senior officers from different departments, which includes a comprehensive explanation of the Trust's financial performance, anticipated future financial results and market trends.
-The Trustees discuss any questions with the senior officers; - updates and handouts provided by management and the internal and external auditors on regulatory updates with respect to the Trust's industry at regular Board and Audit Committee meetings; - access to management and relevant business information.
-Management makes regular presentations to the Board of Trustees on the main areas of the Trust's business: - reports on the work of Board committees following committee meetings; - regular updates between Board meetings on matters that affect the Trust's businesses; - a summary on trends in Board compensation received by the PCCC; - a summary on current corporate governance trends, with reference to guidelines, overviews and corporate governance principles established by third party corporate governance organizations; - presentations or the opportunity to participate in discussions regarding new laws, issues or other developments that are relevant to the Trust, including SIFT legislation or general economic or capital markets trends; - presentations to the members of the Audit Committee at each Audit Committee meeting of updates and changes in accounting policies; and - periodic presentations by invited speakers on various topics, trends and issues related to the Trust's business, or other industry important topics.
+- a comprehensive package of information prior to each Board and committee meeting; - an overview of the Trust's business at regular Board meetings from senior officers from different departments, which includes a comprehensive explanation of the Trust's financial performance, anticipated future financial results and market trends.
+The Trustees discuss any questions with the senior officers;

+- updates and handouts provided by management and the internal and external auditors on regulatory updates with respect to the Trust's industry at regular Board and Audit Committee meetings; - access to management and relevant business information.
+Management makes regular presentations to the Board of Trustees on the main areas of the Trust's business; - reports on the work of Board committees following committee meetings; - regular updates between Board meetings on matters that affect the Trust's businesses; - · a summary on trends in Board compensation received by the PCCC; - a summary on current corporate governance trends, with reference to guidelines, overviews and corporate governance principles established by third party corporate governance organizations; - presentations or the opportunity to participate in discussions regarding new laws, issues or other developments that are relevant to the Trust, including SIFT legislation or general economic or capital markets trends; - presentations to the members of the Audit Committee at each Audit Committee meeting of updates and changes in accounting policies; and - periodic presentations by invited speakers on various topics, trends and issues related to the Trust's business, or other industry important topics.

 Trustees are also encouraged to seek continuing education opportunities that will allow them to enhance their skills and knowledge outside of RioCan's continuing education program.
-In recent years, Ms. Lamothe has obtained certifications from MIT Sloan & MIT CSAIL in AI Implications for Business Strategy, from the Said Business School at Oxford University in Cybersecurity for Business leaders, and from the National Association of State Boards of Accountancy in Assessing Cybersecurity; Ms. Brooks attended a seminar on ESG offered by the National Association of Corporate Directors in the US in January 2023; and Mr. Gitlin completed the CEO Academy Program with Wharton University Executive Education in November 2022.
+In recent years, Ms. Lamothe has obtained the GCB.D professional designation in ESG regulatory standards in addition to certifications from MIT Sloan & MIT CSAIL in AI Implications for Business Strategy, from the Said Business School at Oxford University in Cybersecurity for Business leaders, and from the National Association of State Boards of Accountancy in Assessing Cybersecurity, and in 2024, she attended the "Championing Sustainability from the Boardroom" course at Stamford University; Ms. Brooks attended a seminar on ESG offered by the National Association of Corporate Directors in the US in January 2023; and Mr. Gitlin completed the CEO Academy Program with Wharton University Executive Education in November 2022.